py85252876/py85252876.github.io/_pages/about.md

 What's New
 ======
+- [2024.09] I passed the PhD Qualifying Exam and officially became a PhD candidate!
 - [2024.08] Our paper titled "Black-box Membership Inference Attacks against Fine-tuned Diffusion Models” got accepted in [NDSS 2025](https://www.ndss-symposium.org/ndss2025/).
 See you in San Diego!

 Research Area